Running Parallels

 “Good for you!
 But I’m getting antsy,” Chey said, whining histrionically again, “Don’t make me snoop around your room.
 I hate snooping.”

-“Okay, well, being in a band barely pays shit, so I’m a gay camboy for a living and you’re gonna fuckin’ hear it because these walls are nowhere near up to code,” Kohao deadpanned, and Chey finally raised his eyebrows with interest.
+“Okay, well, being in a band barely pays shit, so I’m a gay camboy for a living and you’re gonna fuckin’ hear it because these walls are nowhere near up to code,” Kato deadpanned, and Chey finally raised his eyebrows with interest.

 “Alright, are you fuckin’ pulling my leg right now, K-O?” he asked, dropping his whiny falsetto and sitting up.